Teofimo Lopez: Lopez vs. Barboza Jr.

-Upcoming fight with Stevenson
+Lopez vs. Stevenson

 Following his victory over Barboza Jr., Lopez began negotiations for a highly anticipated matchup against WBC lightweight champion Shakur Stevenson.
 In October 2025, Lopez and Stevenson engaged in a public exchange on social media to promote their potential bout.
 Stevenson wrote: "Destiny is calling.
 I can feel it.
 Four-division champion on the way."
 Lopez responded: "I'm putting you to sleep for all the times you put your fans to sleep with your performances!
 Sorry ass [expletive].
 I got a new nickname for you: Mr. Sandman."
 Stevenson countered by saying: "You stopped zero people at 140.
 Now you're gone, put me to sleep?
 Teofimo, your time is up.
 I hope you enjoyed your run – four-division champion on the way."

-The undefeated Stevenson (24-0, 11 KOs) and Lopez (22-1, 13 KOs) had both consistently alluded in recent weeks that they were negotiating to fight each other next, with the two appearing together on "Inside The Ring" in September to promote the potential matchup.
+The undefeated Stevenson (24-0, 11 KOs) and Lopez had both consistently alluded in recent weeks that they were negotiating to fight each other next, with the two appearing together on "Inside The Ring" in September to promote the potential matchup.
 Stevenson, ranked No. 8 on The Ring's pound-for-pound list, expressed his intentions to move up in weight without a tune-up fight: "Pound-for-pound, I'm going to beat the man at 140, get the Ring Magazine belt, and laugh at all who doubted.
 No tune ups, no fights to get comfortable at the weight — just big balls and big dreams."

+The fight was expected to be part of a Premier Boxing Champions card and backed by Turki Alalshikh.
+Both expressed excitement for the matchup during the Crawford-Álvarez fight in Las Vegas.
+Stevenson was aiming to capture a fourth division title.
+While the Barclays Center in Brooklyn was the likely venue for the bout, it was stated that Stevenson’s camp preferred Madison Square Garden to avoid Lopez's hometown advantage.
+On November 5, it was reported that negotiations were advancing positively regarding the fight.
+A potential date was identified as January 31, which would strategically place the event between the NFL conference championship games and the Super Bowl, potentially increasing its visibility and viewership.
+On December 1, the fight was announced to take place on January 31 in New York, as part of "The Ring VI", exclusively on DAZN.
+The fight would see Lopez defending his WBO junior welterweight title.
+Stevenson was aiming to become a four-division champion.
+On December 9, Madison Square Garden was confirmed as the venue.
+Stevenson was a heavy -350 favourite while Lopez was entering as a +250 underdog.
+According to Lopez, there was no rematch clause in the contract.
+Lopez revealed that his training focused on adjusting his fighting style to manage range and distance effectively.
+He described Stevenson as “one-of-one”, a unique and formidable opponent.